garcia-nacho/garcia-nacho.github.io/_posts/SETI.md

 Now we *only* need a way to find **a**, **b**, **c** and **d** for each one of the 79 orders.
 I guess that different tools have their own algorithms but I had to develop my own to estimate the 5 parameters.
 {: style="text-align: justify"}

-My algorithm finds the orders by identifying the tracks in the central region of the image, which is where all the tracks are better defined and then, it goes track by track finding the parameters that satisfy the following two conditions:
+My algorithm finds the orders by identifying the tracks in the central region of the image, which is where all the tracks are better defined, and then, it goes track by track finding the parameters that satisfy the following two conditions:
 {: style="text-align: justify"}

-1. The curve must go through the point of the track identified in the central region which I call anchoring point
+1. The curve must go through the point of the track identified in the central region that I call the anchoring point
-2. The mean of the pixels of the that the curve overlay must be maximize (meaning that we are avoiding the shades between tracks)
+2. The mean of the pixels of the image that the function overlays must be maximized (meaning that we are avoiding the shades between tracks)
+{: style="text-align: justify"}

 So let's start coding it:

-Before doing anything we need to load the FITS files and this is done in R using the FITSio library (We also load the rest of the libraries that we are going to use later on)
+But before doing any of this, we need to load the FITS files and this is done in R using the *FITSio* library (We also load the rest of the libraries that we are going to use later on)
 {: style="text-align: justify"}

 {% highlight r %}